Maximum Cut Parameterized by Crossing Number: Introduction

 Cut problems in graphs are a well-established class of problems attracting interest since the beginning of modern algorithmic research.
 Given an edge-weighted undirected graph, the \MCP asks for a node partition into two sets, such that the sum of the weights of the edges between the partition sets is maximized.
 The problem is getting increasing attention in the literature due to its applicability to various scenarios: these range from $\ell^1$-embeddability~\cite{app1}, to the layout of electronic circuits \cite{BarahonaGJR88,DDJMRR1995}, to solving Ising spin glass models, which are of high interest in physics~\cite{Barahona1982}.
 Besides the theoretical merits, such models need to be solved in adiabatic quantum computation~\cite{McGeoch2014}.
 Furthermore, quadratic unconstrained binary optimization (QUBO) problems can be solved via \MC.
 Many combinatorial optimization problems can be stated in the form of QUBO such as multicommodity-flow problems, maximum clique, vertex cover, scheduling, and many others.
 Also see~\cite{app2,app1} for a more in-depth overview on applications.

 The \MCP has been shown to be NP-hard for general graphs~\cite{Karp72}.
 Papadimitriou and Yannakakis~\cite{PapadimitriouY1991} have shown that the \MCP is even APX-hard, i.e., there does not exist a polynomial-time approximation scheme unless P=NP.
 Goemans and Williamson proposed a randomized constant-factor approximation algorithm~\cite{GoemansW1995}, which has been derandomized by Mahajan and Ramesh~\cite{MahajanR1999}, achieving a ratio of~0.87856.
 Several special cases of the problem allow polynomial algorithms: If the weights of all edges are negative we obtain a \textsc{Min-Cut} problem, which can be solved, e.g., via network flow.
 Other special cases are, e.g., graphs without long odd cycles~\cite{GrotschelN84} or weakly bipartite graphs~\cite{GroetschelPulleyblank1981}.
 The case of planar input graphs is of particular interest.
 Orlova and Dorfman~\cite{OrlovaD72} and Hadlock~\cite{Hadlock75} have shown how to solve \MC in polynomial time for unweighted planar graphs.
 Those algorithms can be extended to weighted planar graphs; the currently fastest algorithms for the weighted case have been suggested by Shih et al.~\cite{ShihWuKuo90} and by Liers and Pardella~\cite{LiersP12}, and achieve a running time of $p(n)=\mathcal{O}(n^{3/2}\log n)$ on planar graphs with $n$ nodes.
-Barahona has shown that the planarity condition can be relaxed to graphs not contractible to $K_5$~\cite{Barahona83} and to toroidal graphs (i.e., graphs that can be embedded on a genus-1 surface) with edge weights $\pm1$~\cite{Barahona1983}.
+Barahona has shown that the planarity condition can be relaxed to graphs not contractible to $K_5$~\cite{Barahona83}.

 \nover{ Similarly, it has been shown that \MC can be solved in polynomial time if the graph can be embedded on a surface of constant genus $g$~\cite{Galluccio1998O,GalluccioLV01}.
 However, the edge-weights have to be restricted to integers whose absolute values are bounded by a polynomial in the input.
 The central idea of this algorithm is to write the generating function of cuts as a linear combination of $4^g$ Pfaffians.
 This algorithm is in fact highly non-trivial to realize: In order to obtain an implementable algorithm, \cite{GalluccioLV01} reports on a scheme, which depends on the existence of sufficiently many prime numbers within a given interval, which cannot be guaranteed in general. }